 Getting Social Security Disability for Depression

-Winning a Social Security Disability or SSI claim based upon depression can be tricky.
-Still, talking to your doctors about problems with anxiety and depression can be the key to winning or losing your case.
-To simplify things a bit, there are essentially two types of Disability cases: those that can be won on a "listing" and those that cannot.
+Winning a Social Security Disability (SSD) or SSI claim based upon depression can be tricky.
+Talking to your doctors about your problems caused by depression can be the key to winning or losing your case.

-Social Security Listings
+Social Security Disability Listings

-A listing is a description of a medical problem that is described in the Regulations that govern Social Security.
-Winning a case based upon a listing usually means you have a problem that easy relatively easy to put your finger on, and having lots of records to show it.
-Not many people meet a listing though, and the listings can still be complicated to read.
+A listing is a description of a medical problem that is described in the regulations that govern Social Security.
+Winning a case based upon a listing usually means you have a problem that is relatively easily diagnosed and proven and that you have lots of medical records to show it.
+Not many people meet a listing because the requirements of most listings are difficult to meet.

+The listings can still be complicated to read.
 For instance, the listing for depression and bi-polar disorder reads:

 The required level of severity for these disorders is met when the requirements in both A and B are satisfied, or when the requirements in C are satisfied.